cainlouis/Sushi_Lazy_Loading_Animation/assessment/04_assignment2/A2Spec.md

 1. you will at least have a functional website even if you cannot complete everything
 2. it is easier to debug when you can focus only on 1 feature and fewer lines of code at a time.

-## Functionality of the website - Animation

-In the animation section: lift up and down the image by 2px every paint cycle (i.e., using `requestAnimationFrame`s), going up and down by a maximum of 100px.
-Try to avoid work on the main thread as far as possible.
-The animation never ends!

 # Submission